The single best thing you can do is to binarize the phrase tables and language models. See question below also.

 The most CPU intensive task is the tuning of the weights (MERT tuning).
 As an indication, a Europarl trained model, using 2000 sentences for tuning, takes 1-2 days to tune using 15 CPUs.
 10-15 iterations are typical.

-Moses shouldn't segfault, so the Moses developers would like to hear about it.
+Moses should not segfault, so the Moses developers would like to hear about it.

 First of all, try to identify the fault yourself.
-The most common error is the ini file isn't correct, or the sentence input is badly formatted.
+The most common error is the ini file is not correct, or the sentence input is badly formatted.

 If necessary, you can debug the system by stepping through the source code.
 We put a lot of effort into making the code easy to read and debug.
 Also, the decoder comes with Visual Studio and XCode project file to help you debug in a GUI environment.

-If you still can't find the solution, email the mailing list.
+If you still can not find the solution, email the mailing list.
 Its useful to attach the ini file, the output just before it crashes, and any other info that you think may be useful to help resolve the problem.

 This is now documented in its own section.

 Firstly, make sure SRILM/IRSTLM themselves have compiled successfully.
 You should see be a libflm.a/libdstruct.a etc (for SRILM), or libirstlm.a.
-If these aren't available, then something went wrong.
+If these are not available, then something went wrong.
 SRILM and IRSTLM are external libraries so the Moses developers have limited say and knowledge of them.

 SRI or IRST LM both have their own mailing list where you can ask questions if you have problem compiling them.
 See here for details:

-If Moses still doesn't compile successfully, look at the compile error to see where the compiler is trying to find these external libraries.
-Occasionally (especially when compiling on 64-bit machines), Moses expects the .a file in 1 subdirectory but they are in another.
+If Moses still does not compile successfully, look at the compile error to see where the compiler is trying to find these external libraries.
+Occasionally (especially when compiling on 64-bit machines), Moses expects the .a file in 1 sub-directory but they are in another.
 This is easily solved by moving copying the .a file to the place where Moses expect it to be.